 The main reasons for war were religious differences, disputes over taxes and the fact that when some cities wanted to break free, the King's army was quite brutal to civilians.

 Eventually the Southern Netherlands gave up the fight and stayed occupied by foreign forces until 1830.
 That area is now called Belgium.
 The Northern Netherlands fought on and won.
-Then, along with the counties of (Holland, Drente, Groningen, Friesland, Gelderland, Zeeland and Utrecht) became a free Republic, including the occupied regions of Brabant and Limburg.
+Then, along with the counties (of Holland, Drente, Groningen, Friesland, Gelderland, Zeeland and Utrecht) becoming a free Republic, including the occupied regions of Brabant and Limburg.

 All these counties (called provinces today, together with some new ones) are now called "The Kingdom of the Netherlands."